TerisaManuel/Tech-Background/02-projects/README.md

 <summary>🎯 Why this matters</summary>
 <br>

-I didn’t build this for a grade, I built it to solve a real problem.
+- Built to solve a **real problem**, not for a grade
+- Demonstrates how I think through problems and solutions
+- Focused on practical, usable outcomes

-This project reflects how I think:
+**This reflects how I approach IT support:**
-- identify gaps
+- Identify the issue
+- Understand the root cause
-- design practical solutions
+- Apply and test solutions
-- build and refine until it works
+- Follow through until resolved

-That’s exactly how I approach IT support, not just fixing issues, but understanding and solving them properly.

 </details>